F♯ A♯ ∞: Reception

-Originally, the band had planned to self-release the album as a double 7" record set.
+Originally, the band had planned to self-release the album as a double 7-inch record set.
 The idea was scrapped after Don Wilkie and Ian Ilavsky, founders of the independent record label Constellation and co-producers of the album, offered to release it as their third record.
 The album was released in August 1997, and was initially limited to five-hundred hand-packaged and numbered LPs.
 The first release of F♯ A♯ ∞ was reviewed by a scant number of critics.
 Stylus Magazine wrote that the record was "innovative and inventive" and that it "stakes out unique territory in a world overrun with hackneyed experimentation".
 Gordon Krieger of Exclaim! described it as a "slow soundtrack of regret and desire, equal parts morose and expectant".
 Montreal-based Hour magazine said the lengthy tracks "could be really pretentious but the sounds [the band] make are way too cool to be merely coldly superior".
 Chart Attack magazine went on to rank the two-track record as #46 on their list of the top 50 Canadian albums of all time.

 Reviews of the second release were generally positive and more widespread.
 The album placed fourth in The Wire's 1998 critics' poll.
 Marc Gilman of AllMusic said that "the music on [the] album is unique and powerful" and that someone "would be hard-pressed to find any imitators of [Godspeed's] revolutionary musical form".
 Magnet commented that the three tracks can be "served up as staggering psychedelia for a headphone or surround-sound context", voting it number 38 on their list of the best albums from 1993 to 2003.
 The NME called it a "genuine classic", noting the variety of sounds present in the album.
 Pitchfork founder and critic Ryan Schreiber remarked that, of the many experimental bands around, Godspeed You!
 Black Emperor were "one of the few that [haven't] left out beauty and emotion in their pieces".
 Pitchfork later ranked the album number 45 on their list of the top 100 albums of the 1990s.